Relintai/pandemonium_engine_docs/03_usage/22_best_practices/04_scenes_versus_scripts.md

 makes a call to the scripting API which leads to many "lookups" on the back-end to find the logic to execute.

-Scenes help to avoid this performance issue. `PackedScene ( PackedScene )`, the base type that scenes inherit from, defines resources that use serialized data to create objects.
+Scenes help to avoid this performance issue. `PackedScene`, the base type that scenes inherit from, defines resources that use serialized data to create objects.
 The engine can process scenes in batches on the back-end and provide much better performance than scripts.